-Mel Devine joined the ESRI as a Postdoctoral research fellow in September 2015.
+Mel Devine worked as a postdoctoral research fellow at the ESRI from September 2015 to December 2017.
 He holds a PhD in Applied Mathematics and BSc in Mathematical Sciences from the University of Limerick (UL).
-The title of thesis was “Rolling optimisation, stochastic demand modelling and scenario reduction applied to the UK gas market”.

 His research interests include the mathematical modelling of energy markets, game theory optimisation as well as stochastic and risk based modelling.
 In addition, Mel has also worked on numerous industrial based collaborative projects.

 Currently, he is a research fellow in Energy Systems Modelling and Optimisation at the School of Electrical and Electronic Engineering in University College Dublin (UCD).

 The ESRI works towards a national vision of ‘Informed policy for a better Ireland’.
 This means producing high-quality analysis to provide robust evidence for policymaking, with the goals of research excellence and policy impact.

 The ESRI produces research that contributes to understanding economic and social change in the new international context and that informs public policymaking and civil society in Ireland.